euav/patme-in-vr/firmware/README.md

-# PatMe-in-VR firmware for ESP32
+# PatMe in VR firmware for ESP32

 Firmware for the haptic device.
-Pairs with the host app to receive intensity values and drive vibromotors.
-Assumes Bluethooth LE compatable board, e.g. ESP32-C3, ESP32-C6
+It pairs with the host application, receives intensity values, and drives vibration motors.
+It requires a Bluetooth LE-compatible board, such as an ESP32-C3 or ESP32-C6.

 ## Pinout